Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 5. Class Module Properties and Sub-Routines.

-The first Get/Set Property Procedure pairs are for the efrm Access.Form Object.
+The first pair of Get/Set Property procedures manages the efrm (Access.Form) object.

-Any validation checks on the Set Property Procedure parameter can be performed before attempting to assign the value to the Property efrm or Txts.
+Any validation checks on the Set Property Procedure parameter can be performed before attempting to assign the value to the Property efrm or the Property Txts.

 In the Class Module, we are handling only two types of built-in Events, AfterUpdate and LostFocus Events from TextBoxes on the Form.